XxALAINWOLFxX/3D-Simulation-of-a-GAAFET/README.md

 ## Project Overview

 This repository contains the files and scripts needed to perform a 3D simulation of Gate-All-Around Field-Effect Transistors (GAAFETs) using Synopsys Sentaurus tools.
-The project utilizes **Sentaurus Process**, **Sentaurus Device**, and **Sentaurus Visual** for the simulation of fabrication steps, device characteristics, and visualization of results.
+This is my final year BTech Project under Dr. Venkatnarayan Hariharan at Shiv Nadar University.
 ### Tools Used
 1. **Sentaurus Process (SProcess)**: To model and simulate the fabrication process.
 2. **Sentaurus Device (SDevice)**: To simulate the electrical behavior of the device.